realcomputation/iRRAMx/README.md

-# iRRAM_extensionn
+# iRRAMxn
-iRRAM_extension is a static C++ library that provides functionalities for rigorous scientific computation.
+iRRAMx is a static C++ library that provides functionalities for rigorous scientific computation.
 It is designed in the way that it extends iRRAM.
 (See )
 iRRAM is another C++ library that provides exact real-number computation.